dgwalton/fire-data-enrichment/README.md

 *Next steps*
 1. The example app performs enrichment when the client app loads.
 A better structure would allow the backend processing to be saved into a database and served up faster.
 2. The client side display of attributes needs a lot of improvement.
-We should add an info panel to the side that has expando sections for each major type (e.g. weather, location, etc.)
+We should add an info panel to the side that has expando sections for each major type (e.g. weather, location, etc.) UPDATE: added one!
 3. More interesting derived data products can b

 *Total time spent*